MikeGawi/ePiframe_plugin/docs/SETUP.md

 This method should collect the data of new photos and return Pandas DataFrame that will be processed (i.e. filtered, sorted, combined with other sources and used to pick up photo).
 The ID (unique and can be filename or some id from image hosting site), creation time and source columns are crucial - with them the sorting and filtering will work out of the box.

+ePiframe works only on the list of photos information not on files as it would be resources consuming.
+The only file that it works on is the one that is processed and displayed on frame.

 Examples:

 ```